wonjae-lee-2/docker/README.md

 ## Run Dask and Sparklyr remotely on the Kubernetes cluster.

 The container user's `.profile` runs `~/gcloud-auth.sh` at startup to set up connection with the GKE cluster using `key-gcloud.json` inside the `~/keys` folder and set the namespace to `cluster`.
-Use `kubectl port-forward` to connect to the dashboard on the Dask scheduler or Sparklyr driver pod.
+Use `kubectl port-forward` to connect to the dashboard on the Dask scheduler service or Sparklyr driver pod.

 Sparklyr should use the standard cluster because the connection with the autopilot cluster can be interrupted unexpectedly.